 In Halo 3 the normally calm Prophet of Truth shows his true colors as a mad alien willing to kill his fellow prophets and an entire race of aliens while trying to reach godhood.
 This is a result of Becoming the Mask; in Contact Harvest, Truth doesn't come off as particularly pious and initiates the human-Covenant war to conceal humanity's status as 'Reclaimers' and gain control of the Covenant.
 He's been lying for so long and with such conviction that by the time he dies, even he believes his lies.

 Both Guilty Spark and Medicant Bias hid their true intentions until their betrayals due to rampancy.

-Persona 4 in particular is all about what we have behind the mask and facing it.
+Persona 4 in particular is all about what we have behind the mask (the "shadow" self, both in game terms and in Jungian psychology) and facing it.

 Zevran in Dragon Age: Origins appears to be a smartmouthed skirt-chaser, but closer inspection reveals a mess of homesickness and guilt.

 Isabela in Dragon Age II has got an honorable side buried under all the greed and selfishness, and under her carefree sex-without-attachment persona she just wants to be loved.